metarhia/jstp-java/README.md

   // ...
 }
 ```
+The syntax of declaring methods is the same to `JSTPHandler`.
+After compilation
+class named like `JSTP + (Your receiver name)` (for this example it will be
-You can declare required methods similarly to `JSTPHandler`.
-After compilation class `JSTPExampleReceiver` will be generated and you will be able to use it in packets processing.
+`JSTPExampleReceiver`) will be generated and you will be able to use it in
+packet processing.

 You can use custom receiver like this:
 ```java